Get guidance and advice on best practice when designing and implementing inclusive oral assessments.

 • can prevent academic integrity issues because follow-up questions can be asked to clarify students’ thinking and understanding

-• can be marked in the moment.
+• can be marked and invigilated in the moment.

 Challenges of oral assessments